tdwg/website/conferences/2024/sessions/index.md

 **Abstract**<br />
 Join us at the SPNHC's first-ever meeting in Asia, amidst the vibrant biodiversity hotspots of Indo-Pacific Asia.
 This symposium is a groundbreaking opportunity for museums and institutions across Indo-Pacific Asia to highlight their contributions to the preservation and understanding of biodiversity.
 Our goal is to build bridges with local entities, showcasing the vast and varied collections that narrate the story of our natural world.
 We warmly invite submissions to share your institution's unique collection, management strategies, and daily curation tales.
 Your research stories, drawn from the very specimens you steward, are especially coveted.
 This session is about sharing the how-tos, the lessons learned, and the best practices that underpin our work.
 Whether it's workflow insights, conservation tips, or research findings, your input is key to enriching our collective knowledge base.
 Your participation will spotlight the distinctiveness of your collection and contribute to a broader understanding of biodiversity collection practices across Indo-Pacific Asia.
 Let's knit together a fabric of collaboration, conservation, and discovery that elevates the global discourse on natural history preservation.
 Abstract submissions should encapsulate these themes, aiming to foster a dynamic exchange of knowledge among researchers, curators, and conservationists committed to safeguarding the biodiversity of Indo-Pacific Asia.

+### SYM35 Digitization Coordination

+Session Type: Lightning Talks; Open to abstract submissions<br />
+Conference Track:  SPNHC<br />
+Organizers:  **Alyson Wilkins, Kira Sobers, Gary Motz**

+**Abstract**<br />
+Many larger museums and archives have begun to implement a centralized approach to digitization of the collections by creating Digitization Coordinator positions.
+This new effort has initiated a coordinated vision for digitization which incorporates priorities, workflows, and resources to greatly improve the efficiency and throughput of digitization in collections.
+This effort is gaining more attention as the community recognizes the benefit of creating a more structured cross-disciplinary approach to digitization, allowing for better awareness and resourcing of the digitization needs in collections.
+Throughout a 3 day workshop held at the U.S. National Museum of Natural History in May 2023, it became evident that coordination of digitization efforts within natural history collections is multifaceted with many different stakeholders.
+Collaborations between different institutions and across the globe can significantly strengthen the impact and sharing of knowledge.
+Participants agreed that a community network focused on information and resource sharing amongst people working in digitization coordinator roles or associated efforts was needed.
+The group set goals to create a “Digitization Coordinator Network” (DigiCoordNet) to help address these needs in the community.
+This session will highlight what has been accomplished to date by this coordinated effort and provide a focal point for community engagement with job descriptions, described skillsets and resources for digitization coordinators, and success stories that detail the efforts undertaken by several institutions that have appointed centralized leadership across disciplinary siloes within and among institutions.

 ### WKSH01 Data Carpentry: Introduction to species interaction data with GloBi